Bylaws of Graduate Council

 ARTICLE VII.
 AMENDMENT

-An amendment to the Bylaws may be adopted at any meeting of the Council by a two-thirds vote of those Council members present, providing that the amendment has been presented in writing at the preceding regular meeting.
+An amendment to the Bylaws may be adopted at any meeting of the Council by a two-thirds vote of those Council members present and voting, providing that the amendment has been presented in writing at the preceding regular meeting.
+Following approval, the amended Bylaws will be submitted by the Chair to the University Faculty Senate for ratification.

 1 Graduate Council defines "business days" as Monday through Friday, excluding any day the University is officially closed.